nice-digital/niceorg-client/README.md

 > Implementation of the [NICE Design System](https://github.com/nhsevidence/nice-design-system) for www.nice.org.uk

 ## What is it?

-This repository houses the client code (CSS and JS) for the new niceorg front-end. *New* means pages implemented with the Design System from around April 2018 onwards as part of journey mapping, starting with the topic page.
+This repository houses the client code (CSS and JS) for the new niceorg front-end. *New* means pages implemented with the Design System from around May 2018 onwards as part of journey mapping, starting with the topic page.

 Niceorg-client augments the [NICE Design System](https://github.com/nhsevidence/nice-design-system) with nice.org-specific components, including styling of old [NICE.Bootstrap](https://github.com/nhsevidence/NICE.Bootstrap) components.
 We support using NICE.Bootstrap components with their existing markup as re-writing all the markup for the whole of niceorg and guidance would be a *massive* job.
 So instead, we style them using the Design System, so at least we get consistent foundations like typography, spacing and colour.